-This work is a compilation of the relevant work for multi-rotor wind turbines presented in the thesis of the main author Matras (2025).
+This work is a compilation of the relevant work for multirotor windturbines presented in the thesis of the main author Matras (2025).

-Multi-Rotor wind turbines have been a known concept for several centuries, but they have almost been disregarded when compared to their single rotor counterparts.
-In a quest for cost reduction, the single-rotor wind turbines have become bigger and bigger.
+Multirotor windturbines have been a known concept for several centuries, but they have almost been disregarded when compared to their single rotor counterparts.
+In a quest for cost reduction, the single-rotor windturbines have become bigger and bigger.
 While there might be many reasons for this trend, the scaling laws dictate structural and aerodynamic challenges due to increasing rotor sizes.
 A natural alternative to increasing the rotor radius is to increase the rotor count, and possibly to work with, rather than against, the scaling laws by reducing the rotor radius.
 The idea has been investigated by reputable industry companies such as Vestas van der Laan et al. (2019) and recent startups such as Wind Catching Systems AS (2021) and Myriad Wind Energy Systems (2024).

-The multi-rotor concept with smaller rotor radii has many advantages, mainly rooted in the fact that it can be considered to discretize the continuous wind field in smaller areas, allowing it to more efficiently utilize the spatially varying wind field.
-Authors such as Jamieson (2011); Jamieson and Branney (2014); Sandhu (2018) have investigated and discussed other aspects of rotor scaling and multi-rotor setups.
+The multirotor concept with smaller rotor radii has many advantages, mainly rooted in the fact that it can be considered to discretize the continuous wind field in smaller areas, allowing it to more efficiency utilize the spatially varying wind field.
+Smaller blades also reduce the rotating inertia, offering the possibility of better temporal adaptations to the wind, which can result in load reduction that in turn increases lifetime.
+These and other aspects have been investigated in existing literature on the topic, among others Jamieson (2011); Jamieson and Branney (2014); Sandhu (2018).

-Successful application of multi-rotor wind turbines requires a thorough understanding of the system behavior and how they are best controlled for maximal power generation, load reduction and stability.
-The available literature on the topic is somewhat sparse, which is highlighted by the control challenge proposed in Sørensen et al. (2018), motivating researchers to contribute to the topic.
+Successful application of multirotor windturbines requires a thorough understanding of the system behavior and how they are best controlled for maximal power generation, load reduction and stability.
+The available literature on the topic is somewhat sparse, which is highlighted by the control challenge proposed in Sørensen et al. (2018), motivating researchers to contribute to https://doi.org/10.5194/wes-2024-185 Preprint.
+Discussion started: 13 January 2025 the topic.
 Spagnolo et al. (2020) responded to the challenge and developed an extremum-seeking controller.
-Other aspects such as yawing of a two-rotor wind turbine with variable pitch and optimal differential thrusting was investigated by Guenoune et al. (2016) and MacMahon and Leithead (2018), respectively.
-Unfortunately, none of these contributions include the aerodynamic interactions between the rotors, which is believed to be significant based on their significance for multi-rotor helicopters Johnson (1994).
-Additionally, a multi-rotor setup with many smaller rotors will be able to better adapt to the local flow conditions than an equivalently big single rotor system.
-Thus, a multi-rotor can sample the wind field with greater fidelity than a single rotor system.
-This sampling gives rise to further interactions that are assumed to be of importance.
-The present work will include a simplified model of the interactions, allowing an investigation of how they affect the control and stability of a multi-rotor wind turbine at steady-state in the various operating regimes.
-The knowledge obtained from the analysis can be used to guide future attention to the areas that are of significance for multi-rotor systems.
+Other aspects such as yawing of a two-rotor windturbine with variable pitch and optimal differential thrusting was investigated by Guenoune et al. (2016) and MacMahon and Leithead (2018), respectively.
+Unfortunately, none of these contributions include the aerodynamic interactions between the rotors, which is believed to be significant based on their significance for multirotor helicopters Johnson (1994).
+This work will include a simplified model of the interactions, allowing an investigation of how they affect the control and stability of a multirotor windturbine at steady-state in the various operating regimes.
+The knowledge obtained from the analysis can be used to guide future attention to the areas that are of significance for multirotor systems.